ByteOtter/OtterDen/docs/CONTRIBUTING.md

 ```
 Sometimes it is necessary to add this line directly to the file where these variables are stored.
 In Linux this is in `etc/environment`.

-Once that is done, while in the `Dev/LogBlog/LogBlog/`directory, open the python interpreter in your command line by running `python3` then enter the following:
+Once that is done, while in the `Dev/OtterDen/OtterDen/`directory, open the python interpreter in your command line by running `python3` then enter the following:
 ```
 from main import create_app
-from logblog import db
+from otter_den import db
 db.create_all(app=create_app())
 ```
 This will create the database file aswell as initialize the app.

 That's it!
-You can now run `python3 main.py` while in the `Dev/LogBlog/LogBlog/` directory to run LogBlog!
+You can now run `python3 main.py` while in the `Dev/OtterDen/OtterDen/` directory to run OtterDen!
 Good job! :)
 ***
 ## 3. Making Changes<a name="Contributing Changes"></a>